• Skip to main content

 Why Grounding A Generator Important

 Grounding is important because energy loves to travel.
-It is always flowing and you need it to flow only where it is supposed to.
-The wires are set up for the energy to flow through the “live” wires to the neutral wires.
+It constantly flows, and you need it to flow only where it should.
+The wires are set up for the power to flow through the “live” wires to the neutral wires.

-Grounding is set up as a path for the electricity to flow to if something happens and cancels its regular route.
+Grounding is a path for the electricity to flow if something happens and cancels its regular route.
 It is a safer path for the electricity to flow so it doesn’t cause damage.
+Please also see our Generator Safety Tips article.

 Does A Generator Need To Be Grounded?